Double-click this headline to edit the text.

 The strata response

 The fire safety requirements for strata properties vary slightly across the states and territories.
-The strata committee – with the help of their strata manager – should be aware of their local requirements.
+The strata committee – with the help of their

 Thankfully, strata properties have the added safety of mandatory smoke alarms in common areas and within the lot where smaller devices may be charged.